 Your details are entered into a calculator that determines your minimum debt payment.
 Most often, it results in reduced payments for a six-month period.
 In some cases, you can defer payments for six months with the government footing the bill for interest during that period.
 You’re left with the same principal amount, but the six months’ breathing room gives you a chance to repair your finances.

 Private Student Loans

 Private lenders are usually less accommodating than government-funded models.
 Due to the profit requirements of alternative lenders, there is less wiggle room to offer loan forgiveness or deferral.
 In these situations, it is better to reach out to a third party for assistance.
 Look for non-profit credit counsellors in your area.
 Many offer socially distanced, online services where you can confidentially discuss your financial situation.
 These professionals will give you advice on how to best manage your debt.

 Be sure to research the credit counsellor and ensure that they are both certified and reputable.
 It’s the fiduciary responsibility of the counsellor to provide good advice, but that’s only a guarantee if there is actual oversight.
 So long as you find a reliable agency, you can get access to services like loan consolidation to reduce financial strain.

 Student loan debt is completely normal and a well-accepted part of society.
-When used properly, the loans can leverage you into a career with a decent income.
+When used properly, the loans can help you develop a great career with a good income.
 Provided you plan ahead and prudently address your loans at every opportunity possible, you can save a lot in interest.
 By making regular payments and taking advantage of benefits like the interest freeze until 2023, you can pay off your student loans faster than you might expect.